-Pax Labs CEO Bharat Vassan and serial founder Keith McCarty are coming to Disrupt SF – TechCrunch
+Pax Labs CEO Bharat Vasan and serial founder Keith McCarty are coming to Disrupt SF – TechCrunch

 And while Eaze has continued to grow alongside the cannabis market itself, it put a new problem on McCarty’s radar.
 The supply chain logistics of the cannabis industry, combined with the fast-changing regulatory market, presents an opportunity for one startup to solve for this problem.
 McCarty wants that to be Wayv, a new venture that has raised $5 million in funding.

-Wayv wants to be the Eaze of the enterprise, connecting licensed cannabis companies to licensed brands to provide next-day delivery of Cannabis products.
+Wayv wants to be the Eaze of the enterprise, connecting licensed cannabis companies to licensed brands to provide next-day delivery of cannabis products.

 These two titans will join us at Disrupt SF in October to discuss the changes in this market and the opportunities appearing before the tech world as a result of those changes.